 One method to determine corrosion kinetics is to measure mass change.
+This is recommended only for test pieces fully coated with the corrosive deposit, and only if the corrosive deposit can be removed completely after testing.
 Duplicate test pieces of each material shall be used.
 Test pieces should be weighed as soon as possible or shall be stored in a desiccator after removal from the furnace until immediately before weighing.
 When handling test pieces, tweezers shall be used.
-Test pieces shall never be touched with hands to avoid contamination (e.g. grease, salts).
+Test pieces shall never be touched with the hands to avoid contamination (e.g. grease, salts).
 Care has to be taken when using gloves as the contamination with the separating agent of the gloves leads to falsification in mass determination.
 If repeated measurements are not consistent, the temperature and humidity of the weighing environment has to be controlled.